The Order of Adjectives

 Purpose

-Lastly, we have purpose-describing words in the last place in the order of adjectives.
-These are the adjectives used to describe something very specific to their kind and use.
-Moreover, this kind of adjective normally answers the question “What it is used for?”
+Finally, we have adjectives describing purpose, which come last in the order of adjectives.
+These are adjectives used to describe something very specific to their type and use.
+Furthermore, such adjectives usually answer the question “What are they used for?”

-Some words that are used for describing purposes are cooking, gardening, shopping, etc.
+Some words used to describe purposes include cooking, gardening, shopping, and so on.

-For purpose adjectives, we usually also use a noun as an adjective.
-“Shopping” is a gerund—a kind of noun ending in -ing.
+For adjectives of purpose, we often use a noun as an adjective as well.
+“Shopping” is a gerund, a type of noun ending in -ing.

 My friend bought a beautiful new red SHOPPING bag yesterday at the mall.

-Learning the order of adjectives may seem challenging, but honestly, it is just a piece of cake.
-Sometimes, especially when we see so many words, we always presume we can’t do it, even if we have not taken the chance to solve the mystery yet.
+Learning the order of adjectives may seem like a challenging task, but honestly, it’s a piece of cake.
+Sometimes, especially when we see so many words, we tend to assume that we won’t be able to do it, even before we’ve had a chance to unravel the mystery.

-But now that you know the rule in the order of adjectives, we bet that this will just be so easy for you!
-Next time, when you encounter multiple adjectives in one sentence, all you need to apply the rule.
-And that comes with the acronym O-S-A-S-C-O-M-P.
+But now that you know the rule for the order of adjectives, we bet it’ll be a breeze for you!
+The next time you encounter multiple adjectives in one sentence, all you need to do is apply this rule.
+And it comes with the abbreviation O-S-A-S-C-O-M-P.